Key Takeaways

 Document everything.
 Keep records of every communication, every deadline, every promise made and broken.
 This documentation becomes evidence if litigation is necessary.

-For a complete guide to Oklahoma's bad faith framework, see our article on insurance bad faith claims.
+For a complete guide to Oklahoma's bad faith framework, see our insurance bad faith practice area or our article on insurance bad faith claims.

 Frequently Asked Questions

-Does this penalty apply to all insurance claims?
+Does this interest rule apply to all insurance claims?

-Currently, uninsured motorist claims are already exempt from the 15% penalty.
-SB 726 attempted to add property insurance to that exemption.
-The bill failed, so property claims retain this protection.
+No. The statute has exclusions and line-specific limits.
+Uninsured motorist claims are already treated differently.
+SB 726 attempted to add property insurance to the exemption.
+The bill failed, so property claims were not removed from the rule.

-Why would insurers want to remove this penalty?
+Why would insurers want to remove this interest rule?

 How common are bad faith insurance denials in Oklahoma?